StarPlayrX/bigmac/README.md

 3. MacOS 11.0.1 Big Sur full installer app (RC2 or public release and later)
 4. APFS ROM patcher applied.
 Dosdude1's APFS ROM Patcher is included in the 😎 folder.
 You only need to flash your Mac's firmware once using his tool.
 You must put your mac into programming mode.
 Instructions are included with the tool.
 This requires time and patience.
 Don't attempt if you are tired.
 Do not interrupt.
 5. Boot screen.
 I recommend you have a flashed Nvidia or AMD card that supports Metal.
 Some steps are difficult without one.
 6. Your GPU must support Metal.
-AMD Cards like the RX 580 8 GB support 4k @ 60 Hz on Big Sur with 4k boot screen!
-Nvidia cards with metal will have 4k @ 30 Hz only.
-If you have 4k on Nvidia use a 30 Hz port to get a boot screen.
+Flashed AMD Cards like the RX 580 8 GB support 4k @ 60 Hz on Big Sur with 4k boot screen!
+Flashed Nvidia cards with metal will have 4k @ 30 Hz only.
+If you know how to get 4k@60Hz on NVidia on Big Sur please let us know.
+If you have 4k on Flashed Nvidia use a 30 Hz port to get a boot screen.
 7. 1 - 2 external USB SSDs or hard drives for Recovery or asr disk cloning.
 8. A SSD or Hard drive with 60GB or more.
 256GB Recommended.